Petlja/RunestoneExtensions/README.md

 ## Using Extensions to RunestoneComponents in your interactive book project

-- If you already have the `runestone` package installed in your environment, remove it with `pip uninstall runestone`
+- If you already have the `runestone` package installed in your environment, remove it with
+`pip uninstall runestone`
 - Clone this repositori and the repository https://github.com/Petlja/RunestoneComponents-Petlja
-- In the folders of both repositories, run `pip install -e .`
+- In both folders where you have cloned those two repositories, run
+`pip install -e .`
-- To update, just do `git pull` in the appropriate repository (or both)
+- When you need to update installed packages, just do `git pull` in both folders
 - In the `conf.py` of your interactive book project make those changes (if someone other has not already done so):
     - after other imports add
       `import runestone_petlja_ext`